-Working notes for the hands-on course at the Indian Statistical Institute, Kolkata
+Working notes for the hands-on course at the Baylor College of Medicine

-These notes include Orange workflows and visualizations we will construct during the course.
+These working notes include Orange workflows and visualizations we will construct during the course.

-The working notes were prepared by Blaž Zupan and Janez Demšar with help from the members of the Bioinformatics Lab in Ljubljana that develop and maintain Orange.
-Welcome to the course on Interactive and Visual Approaches to Data Mining!
+The notes were written by Blaž Zupan and Janez Demšar with huge help from the members of the Bioinformatics Lab in Ljubljana that develop and maintain Orange.

+Welcome to the course on Data Mining!
 This course is designed for students and researchers of life sciences.
 You will see how common data mining tasks can be accomplished without programming.
 We will use Orange to construct visual data mining workflows.
-Many similar data mining environments exist, but the lecturer prefers Orange for one simple reason-he is one of its authors.
+Many similar data mining environments exist, but the lecturers prefer Orange for one simple reason-they are its authors.